openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_exceptions.md

 public class StackOverflowError <: Error
 ```

-Function: Represents a stack overflow error class.
-This class cannot be inherited or instantiated, but can be caught.
+Function: Represents an error class for stack overflow conditions.
+This class cannot be inherited or instantiated but can be caught.

 Parent Type: